 Please note that lunch is not provided during your orientation.
 You will have the opportunity to purchase lunch in the city with your fellow volunteers.

-Please make sure you arrive into Cape Town International Airport in Cape Town (CPT) on Sunday.
+Please make sure you arrive into Cape Town International Airport (CPT) on the selected Sunday start date.

 Day 1 (Sunday) – Arrival